 There’s currently no cure for a shellfish allergy.
 The best treatment is to avoid foods such as shrimp, lobster, crab, and other crustaceans.
 Finned fish are not related to shellfish, but cross-contamination is common.
 You may want to avoid seafood altogether if your shellfish allergy is severe.

 Many doctors also recommend that people with shellfish allergies carry epinephrine (EpiPen, Auvi-Q, or Adrenaclick) for self-administration in case you accidentally ingest any.
 Epinephrine (adrenalin) is the first-line treatment for anaphylaxis.
+For mild reactions such as a rash or itchiness, taking an antihistamine such as Benadryl may be recommended by your doctor.

 Deaths from an anaphylactic reaction from eating shellfish are rare, but they’re more common than with other food allergies.
 Most doctors agree that someone who has both a shellfish allergy and asthma should have an epinephrine pen on hand in case of an emergency.
+If ingesting shellfish results in a mild reaction such as a rash or itchy skin, taking an antihistamine to see if it helps with the symptoms is recommended.
+However, if the symptoms do no improve, seek immediate medical advice or go to the emergency room.

-Iodine is an element found throughout the body and is essential to the production of thyroid hormones as well as various amino acids.
+Iodine is an element found throughout the body and is essential to the production of thyroid hormones and various amino acids.
 In short, human beings can’t survive without it.
 There has been some confusion in recent years regarding the relationship between shellfish allergy and iodine.
 Many people falsely believe that iodine may trigger an allergic reaction in people with a shellfish allergy.
 Iodine is often used in medications and in contrast agents used in medical imaging.

 The misconception is largely related to a Florida court case about a man who died from a severe allergic reaction.
 The man had a known shellfish allergy.
 The allergic reaction occurred a few minutes after he received contrast iodine from a cardiologist.
 The man’s family was awarded a $4.7 million settlement for successfully arguing that the contrast iodine used in his treatment for acute coronary syndrome had caused the man's death.